May 7, 2008

 everyday

-A few weeks ago I wondered if Noah would ever turn his 6 years worth of photo-a-day's into a movie...now he's done it.
+A few weeks ago I urged Noah to turn his 6 years worth of photo-a-day's into a movie...now he's done it.
 The results are hypnotic...and a little bit sad.
 The video covers January 11, 2000 - July 31, 2006.

 These are the original stills and this is Noah's excellent portfolio site.